mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 Interesting Compression Papers
 --------------------------------

+The following recent (Sep &amp; Oct 2015) papers are also relevant, even though they are directed at compression for power-saving, rather than the idea that minimum length descriptions imply knowledge discovery :

 *   [Neural Networks with Few Multiplications](http://arxiv.org/abs/1510.03009)
 *   [A Deep Neural Network Compression Pipeline: Pruning, Quantization, Huffman Encoding](http://arxiv.org/abs/1510.00149)